 A Vortex BBQ insert and a charcoal grill is a marriage made in heaven.
 I cannot tell you how often I use my Vortex, but it’s practically a daily thing for me.
-Recipes like this Amish fried chicken are why I keep firing up: fantastic, like-fried-in-oil chicken, with crazy good crunchy skin.
+Recipes like this Amish fried chicken using the Vortex are why I keep firing up: fantastic, like-fried-in-oil chicken, with crazy good crunchy skin.
 Every bite is perfect, flavorful and moist.
 It quickly and easily can become an obsession to make fried chicken using a Vortex.
 Trust me.

-Amish fried chicken has that great down-home, grandma-made-it flavor.
+Amish fried chicken using the Vortex has that great down-home, grandma-made-it flavor.
 It’s all about the seasoning… and well, a little bit of butter too.
 You can’t beat the flavor and you can’t beat the moist, tender meat, thanks to the Vortex.
 This is a winner recipe, and easy to make to boot.
 Don’t have marjoram?
 A little oregano will work just as well.
 Ditto thyme.

 Amish Fried Chicken using the Vortex